SansGuidon/bookmarks/README.md

 * [Bill Clark](https://technology.riotgames.com/news/taxonomy-tech-debt) - (2018) A Taxonomy of Tech Debt
 * [Frank Force](http://frankforce.com/?p=5826) - (2019) I’m only making business card sized games now
 * [Mikołaj Stolarski](https://www.smashingmagazine.com/2015/09/principles-of-html5-game-design/) - (2015) Principles Of HTML5 Game Design
+* [Josh Ge aka Kyzrati](https://www.gridsagegames.com/blog/2019/02/level-design-shaping-cogmind-experience/) - (2019) Level Design and Shaping a Cogmind Experience | A complete rundown of the entire process behind designing and building a new map for the world of Cogmind, and explaining how it integrates with gameplay.

 ## Git :octocat:
 > News